Publications by AvioConsult for download

 engine-out training, despite the fact that all airplane

-types are thoroughly flight-tested and operational
+types are thoroughly flight-tested, and emergency procedures and airspeed

 limitations are published in the Airplane Flight

 Manuals.
-Since 1996, more than 395 of such
+Since 1996, more than 500 of such

 accidents were reported on the Internet alone, causing